North Carolina Links

 Offer responsive services

 Ready to implement school counseling interventions, North Carolina counselors seek to help students with their immediate needs and concerns.
-Through effective instruction and practiced techniques, school counselors teach and incorporate responsive services to everyday minor issues as well as critical emergencies.
+Through effective instruction and practiced techniques, school counselors teach and incorporate responsive services to everyday issues, as well as emergency situations.

 Ensure preparation for the transition out of high school

-From basic study skills and learning habits, to online research of college and career opportunities, school counselors are there to prepare students for the transition out of high school.
-They are vital in helping students bypass obstacles that may prevent them from continuing their education, and steering them towards the best college/career paths.
-For students who choose a different transition, school counselors can effectively guide them towards workforce opportunities and help encourage independent living beyond high school as positive, productive members of society.
+From basic study skills and learning habits to online research of college and career opportunities, school counselors prepare students for the transition out of high school.
+They help students address obstacles that may prevent them from continuing their education and steer them towards the best college/career paths.
+For students who choose a different path, school counselors can effectively guide them towards workforce opportunities and help encourage independent living beyond high school as positive, productive members of society.

 Foster a positive school culture